 - We will plant wetland plugs to prevent erosion in erosion-prone areas.

-- We will process willow into brush, create bundles of brush, and then place the bundles in streams to stabilize bare banks.
+- We will cut and plant willow stakes and process willow into brush, create bundles of brush, and then place the bundles in streams to stabilize bare banks.

 Sign up: